 “Gratitude turns what we have into enough, and more.
 It turns denial into acceptance, chaos into order, confusion into clarity…it makes sense of our past, brings peace for today, and creates a vision for tomorrow.” – Melody Beattie

-It is mid-November and we are embarking upon the holiday season, also known as the “most wonderful time of the year”.
+IWe are embarking upon the holiday season, also known as the “most wonderful time of the year”.
 A time when we are supposed to be full of gratitude, joy, surrounded by love, and at peace.
-And the disheartening truth is that whether you are battling your eating disorder or trying to recover from it, chances are you may be lacking in experiencing these.
-This is also a time when everything seems to be about food – which, if you’re reading this, probably is, or has been, a trigger in itself.
+The disheartening truth is whether you are battling your eating disorder or trying to recover from it, chances are you may be lacking in experiencing these.
+This is also a time when everything seems to be about food.
+Which, if you’re reading this, probably is, or has been, a trigger in itself.

 In these moments I wonder: how do we experience the holiday spirit (or any kind of positive spirit) if there is such pain, fear, and discomfort happening within us?